Day 1- Mon. May 5

 Proust’s Village: Illiers-Combray and Aunt Leonie’s House

-This morning we take a short ½ hour train ride to the village of Illiers, called Combray in Proust’s masterpiece, In Remembrance of Things Past (and now officially Illiers-Combray in his honor).
+This morning we take a short trip to the village of Illiers, called Combray in Proust’s masterpiece, In Remembrance of Things Past (and now officially Illiers-Combray in his honor).
 We tour the village, with many sights from Proust’s novel, have a lovely country lunch (at a restaurant called La Madeleine!) and visit the house which is the setting for the beginning of Proust’s novel, the Proust Museum and House of “Aunt Léonie” (really Proust’s uncle and aunt Jules and Elisabeth Amiot)—a beautifully preserved 19th century bourgeois French home which, like the village, brings Proust’s world to life.
 Among other things, you will learn why the little cakes called Madeleines were popular in Illiers!
-In the late afternoon, we take the train back to Chartres and thence to Paris, only an hour away.
+In the late afternoon, we go back to Chartres and thence to Paris, only an hour away.